Azure/azure-sdk-for-java/sdk/search/azure-search-documents/README.md

 ### Prerequisites

-- Java Development Kit (JDK) with version 8 or above
+- [Java Development Kit (JDK) with version 8 or above][jdk]
 - [Azure subscription][azure_subscription]
-- [Cognitive Search service][search]
+- [Azure Cognitive Search service][search]

 ### Authenticate the client

-In order to interact with the Cognitive Search service you'll need to create an instance of the Search Client class.
+In order to interact with the Azure Cognitive Search service you'll need to create an instance of the Search Client class.
-To make this possible you will need an [api-key of the Cognitive Search service](https://docs.microsoft.com/en-us/azure/search/search-security-api-keys).
+To make this possible you will need an [api-key of the Azure Cognitive Search service](https://docs.microsoft.com/en-us/azure/search/search-security-api-keys).

 The SDK provides two clients.